Yet many of my clients have felt scared about coming across as ‘salesy’, so haven’t asked their potential clients if they want to work with them.

 When I first start working with clients who haven’t yet embraced sales in their business, to help overcome the fear of selling I suggest they:

-Get clear on their offers and exactly what outcomes they can deliver their clients
+- Get clear on their offers and exactly what outcomes they can deliver to their clients.

 Other considerations when making offers are: